Coverage and Bias of Street View Imagery in Mapping the Urban Environment: Background and related work

 To better understand the limitations of SVI, the section identifies three typical sources of uncertainty reported in previous research, namely SVI data availability and quality, common practices in SVI utilization, and complexity in real-world environment.

-\subsubsection{SVI Data Quality: Availability, Image Quality, and Others}
+\subsubsection{SVI data quality: availability, image quality, and others}

 SVI data quality problems can be regarded as an inherent source of uncertainties for SVI in representing urban environment.
 Among them, the data availability have received more attention, and there are uneven availability distribution of SVI images and services across various geographic scales.
 Notably, a significant number of cities worldwide still lack SVI services.
 Cities in Europe and North America enjoy broader SVI coverage, whereas economically underdeveloped regions in Latin America and Africa experience sparse and limited distribution \citep{bendixen_putting_2023,hou_comprehensive_2022, quinn_every_2019}.
-Moreover, there is spatial heterogeneity of image availability within cities where SVI services are available.
-Streets in areas characterized by high traffic volumes, dense populations, or wealthier demographics are more likely to be imaged \citep{fry_assessing_2020}.
+Moreover, there is spatial heterogeneity of SVI collection within cities where SVI services are available.
+For example, streets in areas characterized by high traffic volumes, dense populations, or wealthier demographics are more likely to be imaged \citep{fry_assessing_2020}.
 Conversely, smaller towns and rural areas are often overlooked \citep{szczepanska_evaluation_2020}.
-Additionally, image availability in informal urban sectors can be compromised by the absence of accessible roads \citep{chen_multi-modal_2022,he_urban_2021}.
+Additionally, image availability in informal urban sectors can be compromised by the absence of accessible roads \citep{chen_multi-modal_2022,he_urban_2021}, which results in the structured missingness problem \citep{mitra_learning_2023}.
 In their review papers, \citet{kang_review_2020} and \citet{biljecki_street_2021} point out that SVI is predominantly collected along streets, making it challenging to analyze variations within neighborhood built environments, potentially leading to structural issues in the completeness of information.